Phase Synchronization in Random Geometric Graphs on the 2D Sphere: The integral equation

 For a fixed initial condition $u_0 \in C^{1}$ and a positive $T$ we consider a closed ball in the Banach space

 with the norm

 As every point $x \in \bS^{2}$ has a spherical coordinate representation for a function $f\in C^{1}(\bS^2)$ we compute its norm as

 We remark that this norm is independent of the coordinate system chosen to work on $\mathbb S^2$.
 Our plan is to apply Banach's fixed point theorem to $F_{u_0}$ in $\mathcal{X}_{T}$.
-We must check: \begin{enumerate} \item[$(a)$] $F_{u_0}(\mathcal{X}_{T}) \subseteq \mathcal{X}_{T}$; \item[$(b)$] $F_{u_0}$ is a contraction, i.e. there exists $\nu \in (0, 1)$ such that
+We must check: \begin{enumerate} \item[$(a)$] $F_{u_0}(\mathcal{X}_{T}) \subseteq \mathcal{X}_{T}$; \item[$(b)$] $F_{u_0}$ is a contraction, i.e.~there exists $\nu \in (0, 1)$ such that

-for all $u, v \in \mathcal{X}_{T}$. \end{enumerate} Let us show part $(b)$ and the proof of part $(a)$ is similar.
+for all $u, v \in \mathcal{X}_{T}$. \end{enumerate} Let us first show part $(b)$, since the same computations will be useful for proving part $(a)$.
 In the following arguments, we will assume the existence of a constant $M > 0$ such that $|K(r)| \leq M$ and $|K'(r)| \leq M$ for all $r > 0$.
 This is fine when $K$ has a continuous derivative but it is not if $K$ is the indicator function of $[0,1]$.
 Throughout this proof we assume $K$ is smooth and the case in which $K$ is an indicator is treated in the Appendix.
 To begin, applying the mean-value theorem and $|J'|\le 1$, we have

 Regarding the derivatives, after noticing that $x$ is the only variable that depends on $\theta$, we have that

 Here $\wt K(\theta, \varphi, y)= K(\ep^{-1}\|x(\theta,\varphi)-y\|^2)$.
 Regarding $\wt K$,